 The full text of the amended and restated LTIP, substantially in the form in which it will take effect if the modifications are approved by the Shareholders, is set forth as Exhibit D to this Proxy Statement and Prospectus.
-The following summary of the principal features of the LTIP is subject to, and qualified in its entirety by, Exhibit D.
+The following summary of the principal features of the LTIP is subject to, and qualified in its entirety by, the specific terms of the LTIP, Exhibit D.